High Cholesterol One-Day Sample Diet Plan

 Basic nutritional guidelines for people with high cholesterol are to: limit intake of saturated fat, trans fat and dietary cholesterol (i.e. butter, red meat, full and low-fat dairy products, coconut oil and palm oil.
 Follow a heart healthy diet that reduces meat, cooking with solid fats, lowering dairy fats and promotes fresh fruits and vegetables, fiber, lean sources of protein and whole grains.
 High cholesterol may be contributed to inactivity, obesity and an unhealthy diet.
 Therefore by avoiding high cholesterol foods, and consuming foods that naturally lower cholesterol, cholesterol levels will improve with time.
 Consult a health care professional for more information about what diet plan is best for high cholesterol, then a Registered Dietitian can prepare a customized meal plan for you.

-Aim for foods that naturally lower cholesterol like oatmeal, oat bran, high-fiber foods, fish like salmon, tuna, sardines, lake trout, tilapia, catfish, omega-3 fatty acids, walnuts, almonds, and other nuts, olive oil, avocado, and foods with added plant sterols or stanols like some margarines, orange juice and yogurt drinks.
+Aim for foods that naturally lower cholesterol like oatmeal, oat bran, high-fiber foods, fish like salmon, tuna, sardines, lake trout, tilapia, catfish, omega-3 fatty acids, walnuts, almonds, and other nuts, olive oil, avocado, and foods with added plant sterols or stanols like some margarines, orange juice, and yogurt drinks.;

-This is a Sample Diet Plan for high Cholesterol and 1800 calorie diet.
+This is a Sample Diet Plan for high Cholesterol and an 1800 calorie diet.
 This calorie level is typically adequate for women who have a sedentary lifestyle.
 This one-day sample menu has a total of 1325 calories and has 90 grams of protein.

 Breakfast: Spinach and egg white omelet